 What are the different types of data for which you may require a forensic expert?

 If you feel that there is a problem, the best to do is to act immediately because the computer evidence is elusive and can be easily destroyed.
 It is better to get some information rather than risking the probable consequences.
-It will be a wise decision to look for confidential advice from a Certified Forensic Examiner or Certified Data Recovery Expert before concluding a solution.
+It will be a wise decision to look for confidential advice and to recover the data and evidence from a Certified Forensic Examiner or Certified Data Recovery Expert before concluding a solution.
 Taking care of this situation on your own can be very risky which can have many unethical after effects.